-Along with the dry climate, Las Vegas breeds Harley Davidson enthusiasts and motorcycle fans of all ages.
-Motorcycle accidents can occur due to many factors, most of which are not the cyclist's fault.
+Along with the dry climate, Nevada breeds Harley Davidson enthusiasts and motorcycle fans of all ages.
+Motorcycle accidents can occur due to many factors, most of which are not the motorcyclist’s fault.

-Products are sometimes designed defectively, or perform in a manner inconsistent with the original manufacturer.
-More often than not, the dealership has some liability for the distribution of the machine, and often they assemble the bikes leading to more liability exposure.
+Products are sometimes designed defectively, or perform in a manner inconsistent with the original manufacturer’s intent.
+More often than not, the dealership has some liability for the distribution of the machine, and often they assemble the bikes leading to liability exposure.

-Faulty handlebars, bad welds, loose nuts, and low maintenance make for tragic accidents.
-From Mount Charleston to Red Rock Canyon, the paved terrain is a haven for bikers and bad equipment is a cause for many lawsuits.
+Faulty handlebars, faulty welds, loose nuts, and low maintenance make for tragic accidents.
+From Mount Charleston to Red Rock Canyon, the paved terrain is a haven for bikers and bad equipment is a cause for many accidents.

 Unfortunately, motorcycle accidents occur all-too-often in Nevada.
 According to the Nevada Department of Transportation , the state experienced 54 motorcycle accident deaths and 218 serious motorcycle accident injuries in 2017.
 Those numbers have remained more or less steady for the past five years.
 Even when motorcyclists take all appropriate safety precautions, they sometimes cannot avoid getting into serious, deadly accidents.